Definition of Ovarian cyst

 Ovarian cyst: A fluid-filled sac in the ovary.

 The most common type of ovarian cyst is called a follicular cyst.
 It results from the growth of a follicle.
 A follicle is the fluid-filled cyst that contains an egg.
-In some cycles, this follicle grows larger that normal and does not rupture to release the egg.
+In some cycles, this follicle grows larger than normal and does not rupture to release the egg.
 Normally it resolves with simple observation over the course of days to months.

 Other types of ovarian cysts can contain blood (hemorrhagic or endometrioid cysts).